How to Sign up for a RefWorks Account

 ***If you do not have a Google account, please refer to the How to Sign Up for a Google Account Guide located here.
 After you have signed up for an account and logged in, return to Google Scholar’s main page.***

 In your new RefWorks tab, you can view your import log, check to see if you have any duplicate entries, or view your last imported folder with the options that appear.
-If you would like to see your complete list of citations, close the Import References Menu and you will be able to see your imported citations.
+If you would like to see your complete list of citations, click on the All Documents button located in the upper left part of the page.

-At the top of the screen, you should see this set of options and menus:
+At the left of the screen, you should see this set of options and menus:

-To organize your citations, you can use the New Folder Button located in the upper left of the screen, framed in green, to create folders for your different projects.
-To add citations to a folder, click on the box on the left side of them and then click on the Add to Folder button, which appears in the blue diamond above.
-If you have multiple folders, you can click on the downward pointing arrow just to the right of the Add to Folder button to determine which folder the citation will be assigned to.
+To organize your citations, you can use the Folder button located in the upper left of the screen, framed in green, to create folders for your different projects.
+To add citations to a folder, click on the box on the left side of them and then click on the Assign to Folder button, which appears in the orange diamond above.

 Google Scholar and Refworks can be used in conjunction with one another to make keeping track of your legal research and citations much easier by creating your Bluebook citations for you.